AbdessemedAI/portfolio-rag/backend/knowledge_base/04_experience.md

-# Professional Experience
+# Professional Experience & Internships

+Abderrahim has completed 2 internships:

-## AI Engineer Intern — L'Ours (Oil & Gas Services), March 2024
+## Internship 1 — AI Engineer Intern at L'Ours (Oil & Gas Services), March 2024
-Abderrahim developed deep learning models for predictive maintenance on industrial sensor data.
-He performed feature engineering, model training (PyTorch, Pandas), and evaluation against operational KPIs.
-The models improved early fault detection accuracy despite working with limited and fragmented sensor data.

-Specifically, he:
-- Developed a predictive maintenance model to optimize oil well cleaning schedules.
-- Contributed to improving oil reserve detection using deep learning.
-- Worked on applying AI to real operational challenges in the oil and gas sector.
+Topic: Predictive maintenance on well-testing and coiltubing equipment.

+What he did:
+- Learned well-testing and coiltubing operations with field engineers, then identified failure modes.
+- Built a complete deep-learning pipeline from scratch: data cleaning, feature engineering, model training, and evaluation on noisy multi-sensor data.
+- Tools used: PyTorch, Pandas.
+- Result: Improved early fault detection over the rule-based baseline.

+This internship gave him hands-on experience with real industrial data — messy, incomplete, and time-sensitive — and taught him how to deliver AI results that engineers can actually use.

-## PLC Engineering Intern — Siemens, July 2023
+## Internship 2 — PLC Engineering Intern at Siemens, July 2023
+Topic: Industrial automation — PLC programming and HMI integration.

+What he did:
+- Programmed and debugged Siemens S7-300 / S7-1200 PLCs and HMI screens for process-control routines using TIA Portal.
+- Split a large technical scope across a 3-person team and cross-trained to cover the full system.
+- Result: Fastest team to complete and validate all tasks on real hardware.

-At Siemens, Abderrahim worked on industrial automation using Siemens S7-300 and S7-1200 PLCs.
-He programmed, debugged, and tested control systems using TIA Portal and interacted with HMI (Human-Machine Interface) systems.
-This internship gave him solid exposure to real-time industrial control systems and taught him how AI models can be grounded in real industrial processes.
+This internship gave him solid understanding of real-time industrial control systems and how AI models must integrate with hardware constraints.

-## LAN Network Internship
-Abderrahim took part in the deployment of a large-scale LAN network supporting thousands of users.
-He worked on network configuration, simulation, and basic infrastructure setup.
-This helped him understand enterprise network architecture in practice.